viviantran706/cse15l-lab-reports/lab1.md

 ## Step 1- Downloading Visual Studio Code (VSC)
-(If VSC is already downloaded skip this step) Otherwise, go to the VSC website
-[Link] (https://code.visualstudio.com/), go thorugh the downloading instrustions and download the apporiate system according to desktop, like Mac and Windows.
+(If VSC is already downloaded skip this step) Otherwise, go to the VSC website [Link](https://code.visualstudio.com/), go thorugh the downloading instrustions and download the apporiate system according to desktop, like Mac and Windows.

 When it has installed, open the file.
 Then, a new window should appear on your screen.